This post may contain affiliate links. Please read our disclosure policy.

 Here’s a delicious dessert recipe you can make in under an hour without heating up the whole kitchen—Deep Dish Oatmeal Raisin Cookie in your InstantPot.

 This giant cookie turns out perfectly moist and chewy every time too.
-There's no need to worry about burning it or drying it out by over-cooking it in the oven!
+So there is no need to worry about burning it or drying it out by over-cooking it in the oven!

 Cut cookie into wedges for sharing

-According to my calculations, each serving has 218 calories and:
+According to my calculations, each serving has 218 calories.

 9 SmartPoints (Green plan)